A coca leaf. (Photo via)

 According to a UN report released earlier this month, coca growing in Colombia is down by 25 percent.
-At first glance, the news appears to be either welcome—if you’re of the Michele Leonhart, war-on-drugs school of thought—or panic inducing, if you’re a cokehead.
-But then a lot of things are panic inducing if you’re a cokehead.
+At first glance, the news appears to be either welcome – if you’re of the Theresa May, War on Drugs school of thought – or panic-inducing, if you’re a cokehead.
+But then a lot of things are panic-inducing if you’re a cokehead.

-You might think that less coca must mean less cocaine coming out of South America, translating to less cocaine on the streets of places like New York and London.
+You might think that less coca-growing must mean that there's less cocaine coming out of South America, translating to less cocaine on the streets of London and New York.
 Well, not necessarily.
 It’s complicated, according to the people who know about this sort of thing.
-Ricardo Vargas Meza, a sociologist who specializes in Colombian coca production, says that for years there have been problems with the reliability of coca-cultivation stats, since no one can agree on how much cocaine you can get from each individual coca leaf.
+Ricardo Vargas Meza, a sociologist who specialises in Colombian coca production, says that for years there have been problems with the reliability of coca cultivation stats, since no one can agree on how much cocaine you can get from each individual coca leaf.

-Coletta Youngers, a senior fellow at the Washington Office on Latin America, says that it's also important to consider the quality of coca-production techniques.
+Coletta Youngers, a senior fellow at the Washington Office on Latin America, says that it's also important to consider the quality of coca production techniques.
 In recent years, improvements in this field have meant that more coke can be produced from fewer leaves.
-So, while some—like the Colombian government, the US and UN themselves—may point to the report as signs of progress in the war on drugs, Youngers argues that “these statistics don’t tell us a whole lot.”
-She also claims that there is “more than enough cocaine produced in the region to meet world demand," and the regional aspect is obviously an important factor here—while traffickers may have moved out of Colombia, Vargas Meza says that many are now working in Bolivia and Peru.
+So, while some – like the Colombian government, the US and the UN themselves – may point to the report as signs of progress in the War on Drugs, Youngers argues that “these statistics don’t tell us a whole lot”.
+She also claims that there is “more than enough cocaine produced in the region to meet world demand", and the regional aspect is obviously an important factor here – while traffickers may have moved out of Colombia, Vargas Meza says that many are now working in Bolivia and Peru.

-While 2012 still saw 309 tons of cocaine produced in Colombia, making it an $8 billion industry, Vargas Meza and Youngers both suggest other reasons for the supposed decline recorded in the UN's report.
-An important factor, they say, is the country's illicit-mining boom.
+While 2012 still saw 309 tonnes of cocaine produced in Colombia – making it an $8 billion industry – Vargas Meza and Youngers both suggest other reasons for the supposed decline recorded in the UN's report.
+An important factor, they say, is the country's illicit mining boom.
 Some of the guerrilla groups and cartels that control the regions that have historically grown coca crops have moved away from producing coke, deciding to profit instead from the mineral trade, since you can’t eradicate mines by aerial fumigation.

 Another reason is that Peru has now surpassed Colombia as the world's largest supplier of coca that is used for making blow.
-Vanda Felbab-Brown is a senior fellow specializing in foreign policy at the Washington DC-based think tank The Brookings Institution.
-She says that despite talk of coordinated, regional approaches to tackling narcotics production, often one country with a significant problem is more than happy to foist their headache onto their neighbors and call it a success.
-Which, in a nutshell, is what may have happened with Peru.
+Vanda Felbab-Brown is a senior fellow specialising in foreign policy at the Washington DC-based think tank The Brookings Institution.
+She says that, despite talk of coordinated, regional approaches to tackling narcotics production, often one country with a significant problem is more than happy to foist their headache onto their neighbours and call it a success – which, in a nutshell, is what may have happened with Peru.

 Youngers agrees.
 There is still much work to be done to puncture the hemisphere’s illicit drug trade, she says.